vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/05-horizontal-vs-vertical-slices.md

 The vertical slice architecture encouraged by FastEndpoints comprises of a single endpoint, or feature, nested under appropriately-named folders.

-Now, I fully understand that this may not be everyone's cup of tea, and we're free to call things whatever we like here, but the majority of the examples &mdash; not just in this presentation, but out in the wild &mdash; will follow this naming pattern or similar.
+Now, I fully understand that this may not be everyone's cup of tea, and we're free to name our classes however we please, but the majority of the examples &mdash; not just in this presentation, but out in the wild &mdash; will follow this naming pattern or similar.

 But thanks to namespaces, if we so wish to adopt the convention we can have a series of files that very explicitly reflects what they do, consistently, across every endpoint.
  -->